FAQ: The BRIDGE Act

 How are the provisions of the BRIDGE bill different from the DACA program’s?

 DACA is a type of “deferred action” (which provides work authorization and protection from deportation) announced in a memo issued by former Secretary of Homeland Security Janet Napolitano on June 15, 2012.
-Because the DACA program was created through an executive action of the Obama administration, the incoming Trump administration could end it without having to consult with or get approval from Congress.
+Because the DACA program was created through an executive action of the Obama administration, the Trump administration could end it without having to consult with or get approval from Congress.

 When would the BRIDGE bill become law?